zlogic/mendix-docs/content/en/docs/refguide/modeling/integration/use-extensions/external-database-connection.md

 The [Database Connector](/appstore/modules/external-database-connector/) integrates with Studio Pro with an **External database connection** service document.
 Use this document alongside the connector to connect to external databases right in Studio Pro.

-This page references the **External database connection** document in Studio Pro.
-See [External Database Connector](/appstore/modules/external-database-connector/) for the complete documentation.
+This page references the External Database Connection document in Studio Pro.
+For information on how to configure the connector, see [External Database Connector](/appstore/modules/external-database-connector/).
+For information on how to create and validate SQL queries, see [Use the External Database Connector](/refguide/use-the-external-database-connector/).

 {{% alert color="warning" %}}
 You must have the [External Database Connector](https://marketplace.mendix.com/link/component/219862) installed for external database connections to work properly while running your app.
 For instructions on adding modules or connectors to your app, see [Use Marketplace Content in Studio Pro](/appstore/use-content/).